Christinaw97/MDS_CMSDAS/_episodes/06-Limits.md

 The program will print the limit on the signal strength r (number of signal events / number of expected signal events) e .g.
 Observed Limit: r < XXX @ 95% CL , the median expected limit Expected 50.0%: r < XXX, and edges of the 68% and 95% ranges for the expected limits.
 The program will also create a ROOT file `higgsCombineTest.AsymptoticLimits.mH120.root` containing a ROOT tree limit that contains the limit values that we will use later to produce limits plots.

-Since we have normalized our signal yield to assume BR(h$\rightarrow SS) = 1, the limit on the signal strength r from Combine essentially tells us the limit on BR(h$\rightarrow SS), modulo the normalization in signal yield.
+Since we have normalized our signal yield to assume BR(h$\rightarrow$ SS) = 1, the limit on the signal strength r from Combine essentially tells us the limit on BR(h$\rightarrow SS), modulo the normalization in signal yield.

 > ## Open a script
 >